paranoya/population-synthesis-toolkit/paper/paper.md

 PST is currently a dependency of [PyKOALA](https://github.com/pykoala/pykoala), another open source Python package focused on the reduction of optical integral-field spectroscopic observations, where it is mainly used to derive broadband photometry.
 It is also at the core of the Bayesian Estimator for Stellar Population Analysis ([BESTA](https://github.com/PabloCorcho/pst-hbsps)), where it is coupled with the [Cosmosis](https://cosmosis.readthedocs.io/en/latest/) Monte Carlo sampling framework to infer the physical properties of galaxies from the observed colours and spectra.

-As a first scientic application, synthetic obsrvations of simulated galaxies from the Illustris TNG suite [@tng] have been generated with PST to test the accuracy of the specific star formation rates on different timescales recovered by BESTA, to be contrasted with the results obtained for a sample of real galaxies from the Euclid Quick Release Q1 [@Q1_quenching].

 # Features and functionality

 PST design is built around three main components: